dcos/examples/httpbin/1.10/README.md

 ![httpbin UI](img/httpbin-ui.png)

+Please be aware that the links, as they are abolute, will not work in this UI.

 To get started with httpbin you can do some HTTP requests with HTTPie or curl.

 First we will need to authenticate dcos-cli with your cluster, so that we can